RobinR1/zbx-template-ipfire/README.md

 **Warning**: This template will *NOT* work on earlier versions of IPFire due to changes to the Zabbix Agent addon.

 ![image info](./images/IPFire_Zabbix_Dashboard.png)
+*Example Zabbix 6.4 dashboard for an IPFire instance using this template + Zabbix default Linux by Zabbix Agent template*

 ## Author